U.S. bans cotton imports from China producer XPCC citing Xinjiang 'slave labor'

 The move is among several the Trump administration has been working on in its final weeks to harden the U.S. position against China, making it more difficult for President-elect Joe Biden to ease U.S.-China tensions.

-The targeting of XPCC, which produced here 30% of China's cotton in 2015, follows the U.S. Treasury Department's move in July to ban all financial transactions with it.
+The targeting of XPCC, which produced here 30% of China's cotton in 2015, follows the U.S. Treasury Department's move in July to ban all dollar transactions with the entity, founded in 1954 to settle China's far west.

-It also follows CBP’s imposition of an import ban on several Chinese entities operating in Xinjiang.
-Initially, the agency had intended to ban all cotton and tomato products from Xinjiang, including from XPCC, but the ban was narrowed to specific companies after objections raised by U.S. Trade Representative Robert Lighthizer, Agriculture Secretary Sonny Perdue and Treasury Secretary Steven Mnuchin.
+While the Treasury sanctions target XPCC’s financial structure, the CBP action will force apparel firms and other companies importing cotton products into the United States to eliminate XPCC-produced cotton fiber from many layers of their supply chains, said Brenda Smith, CBP’s executive assistant commissioner for trade.

-U.S. apparel makers also had criticized a broader ban as impossible to enforce.
+CBP has the authority to detain shipments based on suspicion of forced-labor involvement under long-standing U.S. laws to combat human trafficking, child labor and other human rights abuses.

 Reporting by David Lawder; Editing by Chris Reese and Tom Brown